 \paragraph{First best}

-In the first best, effort is such that its marginal cost equals its marginal benefit, and hence $e^{**}=1$.
-At the same time, because the auctioneer is more impatient than investors, in period 1 investors will pay the auctioneer an amount equal to the expected future revenues and will earn back these revenues in period 2.
-As a consequence, the auctioneer earns all his revenues in period 1.
+In the first-best, the effort level equates its marginal cost with its marginal benefit, resulting in $e^{**}=1$.
+Because the auctioneer discounts future payoffs more heavily than investors, in period~1 investors pay the auctioneer an amount equal to the expected second-period revenues and subsequently recoup this investment in period~2.
+Consequently, the auctioneer fully front-loads all revenues into the first period.